 Then the season starts.

-The Manning Bowl on Sunday night and the Giants lose.
+The Manning Bowl on Sunday night, and the Giants lose.

 Now, what do they face?

-So they got two road teams against uh very, very good teams, and the New York media is now talking about my gosh, they could start the season 0-3.
+And the New York media is now talking about, my gosh, they could start the season 0-3.

 Just two weeks ago, the Giants were talking to themselves about going to the Super Bowl and winning the thing.

-Enough of this talk about how good we are.
+Coach Tom Kaufman, Cauflin has said, okay, enough of this talk about how good we are.

 It's time to go out there and be good.

-You are often in for a rude awakening, and that is where the Democrats are.
+And that is where the Democrats are.

 They're just convinced that it is their day.

-And they love Hillary Clinton, and they love John Kerry.
+And they love John Kerry.

 They love all of the Democrat stars.

-They love the they hate everybody else.
+They love the, and they hate everybody else.

 They've got it.

-So the drive-by media starting to look at some polling data now that we're past Labor Day when these polls count, and they're seeing a lot of red flags.
+So the Drive-By media starting to look at some polling data now that we're past Labor Day when these polls count and they're seeing a lot of red flags.

 Uh-oh.

-And so the drive-by media is now publishing stories to try to rein the Democrats back in.
+And so the Drive-By media is now publishing stories to try to rein the Democrats back in.

 Here's another one today.